What is Goodwill Amortization?

 Value of Goodwill = $15 million

-$15 million will be the goodwill amount that will be recorded as goodwill in BCD’s books of account after purchasing XYZ.
+$15 million will be the goodwill amount that BCD will record as Goodwill in their books of account after purchasing XYZ.

-Calculation of impairment loss can be done as follows –
+You can do the calculation of impairment loss as follows –

 Impairment Loss = 65-58